-Destroys part of the target's seat of thought so that it cannot speak a word.
-In effect, renders the target unable to use magic.
+Destroys part of the target's seat of thought so that it cannot speak a word, effectively rendering the target unable to use magic.
 A spell you'll want to use against magic-using monsters.

 Deals the transmission systems an overload of stimuli, impairing judgment.
 The target thus attacks ceaselessly, unable to distinguish friend from foe.

 Generates some antigravity at the feet of one's allies, enabling them to float just a little bit.
-One can thereby protect oneself against the painful damage inflicted by earthquake attacks.
+Provides protection against the severe damage inflicted by earthquake attacks.

 Every Character Has a Distinct Personality

 The characters are rich in personality, continuing the journey amidst repeated meetings and partings.
-Each is assigned a clearly-defined role right from the start, so there is no job system like in III - and with no need to select jobs, there is no need to manage job changes.
-There is one exception, however; one character does go through a "job change" (?) in accordance with a plot development.
+Each has assigned a clearly-defined role right from the start, so there is no job system like in III - and with no need to select jobs, there is no need to manage job changes.
+There is one exception, however: one character does go through a "job change" of sorts in accordance with the plot.

-The weapons and armor one can equip are also strictly classified by character.
+The weapons and armor available to equip are also strictly classified by character.
 There is nearly no equipment designed for general use.

 Caption [Cecil's Dark Knight status screen]: The characters featured are truly individualistic.
 Since you can't pick and choose character classes, you'll never feel dissatisfied with a character-class decision.

-The battle commands assigned to each character are also varied, wide-ranging, and numerous.
-Beyond the basic commands of "Fight" and "Item", each comrade is equipped with their own individual, tailor-made commands - including lots of new commands heretofore unseen [in the Final Fantasy series].
-Furthermore, seeing as how one's actions in battle change according to the commands selected, each character ends up with their own unique moveset.
-The commands and moves belonging to the three characters at right [below here] might prove good examples of this.
-There are other commands besides,like "Aim" and "Bluff".
+The battle commands assigned to each character are also diverse.
+Beyond the basic commands of "Fight" and "Item," each comrade is equipped with their own individual, tailor-made commands - including lots of new commands heretofore unseen in the Final Fantasy series.
+Since a character's actions in battle change according to the commands selected, this means that each character comes equipped their own unique moveset.
+The commands and moves belonging to the three characters at right [below here] serve as good examples of this.
+There are other commands besides, like "Aim" and "Bluff."

 Caption [icons of each character using their special commands]: Cecil: Dark; Gilbert: Hide, Sing; Porom: False Cry, White Magic

-Most of the time spent playing RPGs is devoted to the battle scenes.
-It would not be an exaggeration to say that the battle scenes' ability to hold the player's interest determines how fun of this type of game is.
+Most of the time spent playing RPGs is devoted to the battle screens.
+It would not be an exaggeration to say that their ability to hold the player's interest determines the degree of enjoyment an RPG provides.
 With the new "Active Time Battle" system, the element of real time is added to the battle scenario.
-The sense of tension is heightened by leaps and bounds, doubling the enjoyment the battles provide.
-In ATB, The quickest combatants move first.
+The sense of tension is dramatically heightened, making battles far more fun.
+In ATB, the quickest combatants move first.
 Unlike previous games, you don't input all the commands at once; you instead input each character's commands as their turn comes up in the battle order.

 Caption [early Cain-'n'-Cecil battle scene - hey-ho!
 Cain has a "White Magic" command here!]: All combatants move in order of how fast they are, be they friend or foe, so you can choose your commands to suit the changing circumstances.

-The Switch to Real Time Leads to Streamlined Controls
+A Switch to Real Time Demands Streamlined Controls

-Since the battles unfold in real time, the monsters will attack you mercilessly even while you're choosing your commands.
+Since the battles unfold in real time, the monsters will attack you relentlessly - even while you're choosing your commands.
 Those who hesitate will inevitably receive some damage in the meantime.
 ATB demands quick reflexes and the ability to make snap judgments.
-Thanks to these changes, you can enjoy thrilling battles that aren't static for a second.
+Thanks to these changes, the player can enjoy battles that aren't static for a second.

 Since time passes even as you're selecting commands, being slow at the controls can prove fatal.
 Therefore, we've made numerous improvements to the control system so that players can keep up with the need for instant action.

-This easy-to-handle control system enables the essential fun of the new ATB battle system to stand front and center.
+This user-friendly control system enables the true fun of the new ATB battle system to take center stage.

 Caption [Cain-'n'-Cecil battle scene pt.
 2]: You can run from battle by holding down the L and R buttons, without selecting a command.
-Only the SFC could handle this feature.
+Only the SFC could make such a feature possible.

 Caption [even more fun with Cain-'n'-Cecil]: Press left on the control pad to change your party members' battle positions.
 You can switch the members in the front lines with those in the back instantly.